nmbr73/Fetch-n-Fuse/README.md

 The `fetch` does fetch some code and the Incubator.fuse is able to show the shader.
 The `fuse` command does also produce some usable output already.
 But all the (itermediate) results always need a lot of care and manual rework!

-> **You see:** The whole thing is obviously in a very early stage and will probably not work all too well well!
-So be kind, have some patience and most importantly use at your very own risk!
+> **You see:** The whole thing is obviously in a very early stage and will probably not work all too well!
+So be kind, have some patience and most importantly: use at your very own risk!

 ## Known Limitations

 The pre-conversion is very basic (not a C parser, but just some simple regex string substitutions) and does some wrong text replacements - but still it's better then doing it all by hand.

-The `fetch` command does work only for shaders that had been marked by their aurhors for API publication - and it seems that quite a lot of shaders are restricted in this regard :worried:
+The `fetch` command does work only for shaders that had been marked by their authors for API publication - and it seems that quite a lot of shaders are restricted in this regard :worried:

 ## Setup